- Distinguish between spaces for group activities, privacy, storage, and display.

 - Nontoxic plants

-- Natural or soft lighting, through the use of window or lamps
+- Natural or soft lighting, through the use of windows or lamps

 - Other decorative touches, such as area rugs or repurposed furniture

-- Family photos from the children and staff
+- Family photos of the children and staff

 - Inexpensive frames to hang children’s artwork on the walls